 What are your hours?
 We are open for writing, speaking, or group appointments Monday through Thursday from 10 a.m. to 6 p.m., and Friday from 10 a.m. to 3 p.m.
 Please check tippie.mywconline.com for availability.

 Do you offer walk-in appointments?
 Yes, but on heavily used weeks it's not recommended.
 If you walk in, there is no guarantee that tutors will be available.
 Slots fill up quickly during peak times, so please plan as far ahead as possible.

 What should I bring with me?
 Bring two copies of your paper, your assignment sheet, and your rubric.
 If you are revising a previously graded paper, bring both the graded paper and the new version with you for your appointment.
 If you are making a speaking appointment, bring your slideshow with you.

 I'm a graduate student in business—or I'm a pre-business student—may I make an appointment?
 If you are enrolled in an undergraduate Tippie College of Business course, we will review your paper regardless of whether you have been officially admitted to the Tippie College of Business or if you are a TCOB graduate student.
-We will also review the work of M.Ac. students.
+We will also review the work of M.Ac. students and Tippie MBA students.
 Pre-business students can only be seen for business classes.
 Anyone, however, in the University of Iowa community is welcome to attend our English Language Discussion Circles.

 I'm a business student, but I need help on a literature paper.
 May I come in?
 If you are an undergraduate business major, we will work with you on papers for any class you are taking, including literature and rhetoric classes.We also help Tippie students with any kind of writing - including personal statements and cover letters.
 For pre-business and Tippie graduate students, we only provide support for Tippie classes.